neondatabase/neon/docs/rfcs/025-generation-numbers.md

    0, from the perspective of node 0.
 Let's say it was originally attached with generation suffix 00000001-0000-00000001 -- its new suffix on node 1 might be 00000002-0001-00000001 (attachment gen 2, on node 1).
-4. S3 writes will continue from nodes 0 and 1: there will be an index*part.json-00000001-0000-00000001
+4. S3 writes will continue from nodes 0 and 1: there will be an index_part.json-00000001-0000-00000001
-   \_and* an index_part.json-00000002-0001-00000001.
+   \_and\* an index_part.json-00000002-0001-00000001.
 Objects written under the old suffix after the new attachment was created do not matter from the rest of the system's
    perspective: the endpoints are reading from the new attachment location.
 Objects written by node 0 are just garbage that can be cleaned up at leisure.
+Node 0 will not do any deletions because it can't synchronize with control plane.

-Eventually, node 0 will somehow realize it should stop running by some means:
+Eventually, node 0 will somehow realize it should stop running by some means, although this is not necessary for correctness:

 - A hard-stop of the VM it is running on
 - It tries to communicate with another peer that sends it an error response